lucaschultz/datadive/thesis/chapters/10-outlook.md

 ### Next Steps

 The immediate next steps for the Datadive platform involve enhancing the functionality of both the frontend and backend applications.
 The data model created by the migrations of the `@datadive/db` package includes all the tables necessary for the platform's core functionality, such as user authentication, project management, and notebook execution.
 The API definition in the `@datadive/spec` package will be extended to include all necessary endpoints for this core functionality, and these endpoints will be implemented in the `@datadive/api` package.
+Another immediate step is to refactor the @datadive/auth package to replace the deprecated Lucia Auth package with a custom authentication solution, using Lucia Auth as a learning resource. [][#LUCIA] [][#LUCIA_DEPRECATED]

 Since the entire data model revolves around users "owning" projects that contain notebooks, it is essential to prioritize the implementation of endpoints for user management and authentication, as these endpoints form the foundation for all other functionalities.
 Once these endpoints are established, the next step will be to implement the endpoints for project management, which will allow users to create, update, and delete projects.